mailtoraja18/100awsprojects/content/post/2018-02-11-serverless-project-lambda-integration-part-3/2018-02-11-serverless-project-lambda-integration-part-3.md

 * [dynamo_query_pet_by_id.zip](/supporting_files/2018-02-11-serverless-project-lambda-integration-part-3/dynamo_query_pet_by_id.zip)

-The below command uses all default values to create a `query by pet id` function.
+The below command `lambda create-function` uses all default values to create a `query by pet id` function.

 ```